Through coursework and research experiences, Ph.D. graduates will meet the following competencies:

 The Ph.D. in Environmental Health Science requires 30 hours of coursework.
 For students entering with a master’s degree, 16 hours must be taken at the 8000 level.
 Those without a master’s degree must successfully complete at least an additional 4 hours in graduate-only courses.
 For all students, greater that 50 percent of hours in the program of study must be in classes that are limited to graduate students only.
 Additionally, all students are expected to enroll in research hours (EHSC 9000) while they work toward their degree.

-EHSC 7010 – 3 hr Fundamentals of Environmental Health Science
+EHSC 7010 Introduction to Environmental Health Science if needed*

-EHSC 8050 – 1 hr Proseminar in Environmental Health
+EHSC 8050 Proseminar in Environmental Health (2nd semester)

 NOTE: >6 hrs must be from courses with EHSC prefix.